Vandebron/tech-blog/public/posts/how-to-sign-soap-messages.md

 ---
-title: Signing and verfiying SOAP-messages with wss4j and Scala
+title: Signing and verifying SOAP messages with wss4j and Scala
-description: This blogpost will explain with code examples how we at Vandebron are signing and verifying SOAP messages for our latest SOAP-client implementation.
+description: This blogpost will explain with code examples how we at Vandebron are signing and verifying SOAP messages for our latest SOAP client implementation.
 createdAt: 2021-06-17
 coverImage: images/soap.jpg
 imageSource: https://cdn.pixabay.com/photo/2020/03/15/18/36/wash-4934590_960_720.jpg
 tags: SOAP, xml, scala, wss4j, signature, verification
 author: Katrin Grunert
 ---
-# Signing and verfiying SOAP-messages with wss4j and Scala
+# Signing and verfiying SOAP messages with wss4j and Scala

 SOAP is not dead.
 It is an established, XML-based and mature messaging protocol that comes with built-in security mechanisms, integrity checks, content validation and much more.
 A lot of enterprises and corporations are using it ~~sadly~~ still.
 Just recently, Vandebron had to implement a SOAP client to communicate with an external party.
-This blogpost will explain with code examples how we at Vandebron are signing and verifying SOAP messages for our latest SOAP-client implementation.
+This blog post will explain with code examples how we at Vandebron are signing and verifying SOAP messages for our latest SOAP client implementation.

-For this process we are using Apache's Web Service Security Library [wss4j](https://ws.apache.org/wss4j/) as it is a proven tool in the WSS context and provides, as a Java library, great interoperability with the programming language Scala.
+For this process, we are using Apache's Web Service Security Library [wss4j](https://ws.apache.org/wss4j/) as it is a proven tool in the WSS context and provides, as a Java library, great interoperability with the programming language Scala.

 ## Signing SOAP messages

-Here we will take a look at the necessary steps to sign a SOAP-message like this one:
+Here we will take a look at the necessary steps to sign a SOAP message like this one:
 ```xml
 <soapenv:Envelope xmlns:soapenv="http://schemas.xmlsoap.org/soap/envelope/">
   <soapenv:Header/>